CCE One-Time Service Projects Available All Summer

-Would you like to work with animals, the environment, seniors, children or other populations?
-The CCE offers a variety of staff-led one-time service projects throughout the year that are open to all students.
-The April-May calendar is available for download now.
-Transportation is provided from the WSU Pullman campus to the project and back.
+Are you in Pullman for the summer?
+Would you like to learn how to build a bike with recycled parts, care for abused horses, or learn about riparian habitats while caring for native plants along the Palouse river?
+The CCE offers a variety of staff-led one-time service projects throughout the summer that are open to all students.
+Transportation is provided from the WSU Pullman campus to the project and back!
 Click here to view available projects on CougSync.
-We hope to see you this year for one or more of our great local projects!
-Check back in May for summer project calendars.
+You can also download the July one-time project calendar now.
+We hope to see you this summer for one of our great local projects!

 Get in Sync with CougSync